sentryco/Telemetric/README.md

 - Figure out how to use: Measurement ID: The unique identifier for your GA4 property. text tid=G-EMPR3SY5D5
 - Add support for user_id (track user across devices and apps)
 - Figure out how to inject apikey and ma-id from github secrets, so that unit-tests works
+- make an assert to make sure posts are less than max allowed at 130kB